-Our spending plans for 2019-2020 were approved on Wednesday 20 February 2019.
+Our spending plans for 2020-2021 were approved on Wednesday 19 February 2020.

 The revenue budget includes our spending on day to day services, such as provision of care to older people, and keeping our libraries and leisure centres open.

-Our plans for 2019-2020 can be downloaded at the bottom of the page, which were approved on 20 February 2019.
+Our capital programme for 2020-2021 can be downloaded at the bottom of the page.